 The process of buying a home can be pretty complicated with lots of paperwork to read and a variety of documents to sign.
 Fees may show up at closing that can sometimes be a big surprise to the buyer, who often may not understand what they are.

-Title insurance is one of those fees that are little understood by home buyers, who often see it as just another cost associated with buying a home.
-As their Realtor, and an important advisor to your clients, you can help them understand the value title insurance provides and the dangers that can be incurred without it.
+Home buyers often view title insurance as just another fee associated with buying a home and do not understand the protection it provides.
+As their Realtor®, and an important advisor to your clients, you can help them understand the value title insurance provides and the dangers that can be incurred without it.